Taking notes

 - Full-Text Search your Web History & Bookmarks.
 Instantly recover anything you’ve seen before without doing any upfront work.
 Even if you just remember a single word, the time frame or the domain.

 - Add Highlights and Notes on any Web Page.
 No more copy-pasting of important pieces and thoughts.
 Highlight, click, done.
-Keep your thoughts organized with their original context.
+Keep your thoughts organised with their original context.

-- Organize your Discoveries Fast and Flexibly.
+- Organise your Discoveries Fast and Flexibly.
 Tag and sort what you find online into full-text searchable collections.

 - All data stored locally - offline first, Nobody has access to your data unless you share it with someone.
 Your data is not our business model.